 Christmas means different things to different people, and here it is also important to honor tradition and family as well as religion.
 For some people Christmas Day or Christmas Eve is the most important time.
 If it is very important to both parents, then it would be appropriate to either split Christmas Eve and Christmas morning, and rotate that every other year – with one parent having both times with their children every other year.
 Neither is ideal, but being fair is what’s most important.
 If the holiday is not really important to one parent and it is to the other, this provides an opportunity for generosity.
 The parent who doesn’t celebrate the holiday can freely give the time to the other parent.
 When this happens, it is usually paid back with good feeling and other time.
 If parents are of different religions, it is important to respect the traditions of both backgrounds.
 This is usually easier as the days, for example, of Chanukah and Christmas are usually not the same.

-The best schedules are those that respect the needs of each parent and focus primarily on the best interests of the children.
+The best holiday schedule is one that respects the needs of each parent and focuses primarily on the best interests of the children.
 The parents who can be flexible with one another are the ones that are generally happier and have the most successful co-parenting relationships.